thansen-solire/datatables-light-columnfilter/README.md

 # datatables-light-columnfilter
-a dataTables lightColumnFilter for jquery datatables 1.10
+a dataTables light columnFilter for jquery datatables 1.10 (server side)

 To install
 ```bash